HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Method

-Compared to the eikonal loss (\Cref{eq:eikonal_loss}), where the error to the actual distance can be unbounded even when the implicit function satisfies the eikonal equation almost everywhere, \Cref{eq:distance_bounds} highlights the fact that even with a finite absorption $\lambda$, our loss can lead to much more accurate distance.
-In fact, any loss that only depends on the norm of the gradients $\left\| \nabla u \right\|$ would be incapable of distinguishing between a pseudo signed distance function~\cite{marschner2023constructive} and an actual one, due to the discontinuous jumps of the gradient.
-Adding our loss (\Cref{eq:heat_loss}) ensures that the implicit function converges to the actual signed distance. \Cref{fig:gradcomparison} visualizes the direction of how an implicit function would evolve for only using the eikonal loss and after adding our loss.
-Our loss ensures that the implicit function evolves towards the direction of the actual distance.
+Compared to the eikonal loss (\Cref{eq:eikonal_loss}), where the distance error can be unbounded even when the equation holds almost everywhere, \Cref{eq:distance_bounds} shows that even with a finite absorption $\lambda$, our loss can lead to much more accurate distance.
+In fact, any loss that only depends on the norm of the gradients $\left\| \nabla u \right\|$ is not a sufficient condition of the distance function (\Cref{fig:nands}), due to the discontinuous jumps of the gradient.
+Adding our loss (\Cref{eq:heat_loss}) ensures that the absolute value of the implicit function converges to the actual distance. \Cref{fig:gradcomparison} visualizes the direction of how an implicit function would evolve when using only the eikonal loss and after adding our loss.
+Our loss ensures that the implicit function evolves towards the actual distance.